 The tado° Smart Radiator Thermostat works only with thermostatic radiator valves and it replaces your existing thermostatic valve head.

-If your radiator has a manual valve, consider getting it replaced with an M30 x 1.5 mm thermostatic radiator valve to be able to install the tado° Smart Radiator Thermostat.
+If your radiator has a manual valve, consider getting it replaced with a thermostatic radiator valve which will then let you install the tado° Smart Radiator Thermostat.

 Tip: By replacing your manual valve with an M30 X 1.5 mm thermostatic radiator valve, you will be able to install the Smart Radiator Thermostat directly, without an adapter.